robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 the worker thread and reports gathered information accordingly.

-Messages logged by non-main threads using the normal logging methods from `programmatic logging APIs`_  are silently ignored starting from Robot Framework 2.6.2.
+Messages logged by non-main threads using the normal logging methods from `programmatic logging APIs`_  are silently ignored.

 There is also a `BackgroundLogger` in separate robotbackgroundlogger__ project, with a similar API as the standard `robot.api.logger`.
 Normal logging